Biography

 Madeline has won prizes at several competitions, including third prize at Boston GuitarFest, first place at the Quebec International Music competition, the Kiwanis Festival’s Rosebowl prize, and first place at Ontario Music Festival Association’s open-level guitar competition.

 Madeline is a dedicated educator and advocate for the classical guitar.
-Her teaching experience includes private instruction, teaching for the PALS program at the Aspen Music Festival, guest lecturing at the University of Pretoria (South Africa), and teaching masterclasses for the Ottawa Guitar Society and Western University.
+Her teaching experience includes private instruction, teaching for the PALS program at the Aspen Music Festival, guest lecturing at universities/music schools in Cape Town and Pretoria, South Africa, teaching masterclasses for the Ottawa Guitar Society and Western University.
 Originally from London, Ontario, Madeline earned her Bachelor of Music from Western University, where she studied with Wilma van Berkel.